Retraction, Correction and Withdrawal Policy

 • It has not entered final production or publication stages

-• A valid reason is provided
+• A valid reason for withdrawal is provided

 • All listed authors agree to the withdrawal

-• Requests must be submitted by the corresponding author
+• Be submitted by the corresponding author

-• Written confirmation of agreement from all co-authors is required
+• Include written confirmation from all co-authors

 3.3 Editorial Considerations